R-R-R-29/YOUR-FIELD-HELP/README.md

 Data Processing: The system analyzes the inputs and calculates various parameters such as optimal growth periods and yield predictions using preloaded datasets and algorithms.

 Output Generation: Provides actionable insights such as the estimated yield, growth timelines, and specific recommendations for North and South Indian climatic zones
+Here's the previous version of our code: https://github.com/KarenTeddy0617/hackathon.git